rathore90/rathore90/README.md

 # Hey, I'm Pardeep! 👋

 I am graduated from UBC with Bachelor of Science degree.
 My major is computer science and Minor is Data Science.
-Currently, I am working as a full stack developer at SweetLegs Cloting Inc.
+I have been working on Shopify themes and custom apps since last 3 years.
+Currently, I have been learning and exploring Shopify apps.

 ## Previously...